 Papers Or Not?

-Professional breeders will have American Kennel Club listed dogs, and others will say “pet only.”
-Basically, AKC documents are an additional cost that the breeder incurs to register the French Bulldogs.
+Professional breeders will have American Kennel Club-listed dogs, and others will say “pet only.”
+AKC documents are an additional cost that the breeder incurs to register the French Bulldogs.

 This enables you to participate in the AKC contest and guarantees that the parents are registered.
-But the pup that comes with AKC documents is not a 100% measure of quality.
+But the pup that comes with AKC documents is not a 100% quality measure.
 It shows that the breeder is at least going through a process.

 Coat Color And Price

-Another aspect that affects the price of the French Bulldog is the coat colours.
-Breeders that go outside the standards, promote colours like:
+Another aspect that affects the price of the French Bulldog is the coat colors.
+Breeders that go outside the standards promote colors like:

 These dogs do not have any extra cost for the breeders.
-But due to the rareness of the coat colour are again charged a premium for them.
+But due to the rareness of the coat color, they are again charged a premium for them.